 - (iii) Gift Tax Exemption.
 If the gift tax and estate tax exemptions are recoupled, that would be a big change to planners' practices and would unleash a lot of planning.
-However, there does not seem to be a groundswell of support for reunification, and it is likely that the gift exemption will remain at \$1 million. - (iv) Elimination of the Deduction for State Death Taxes.
-Some have suggested eliminating this deduction, but it has not received a great deal of attention. - (v) Limitation of Crummey Power.
+Until S. 722, there seems to have been little movement toward reunification of the gift and estate exemption.
+It is appearing in most of the bills that have been filed after S. 722.
+However, we are probably less likely to end up with a unification provision than a portability provision. - (iv) Elimination of the Deduction for State Death Taxes.
+Some have suggested eliminating this deduction (and some even suggest reinstituting the federal state death tax credit), but it has not received a great deal of attention.
+Reinstituting the federal credit is included in the "McDermott Bill" (H.R.
+2023), but it would be very expensive at the federal level and is unlikely to occur.

+- (v) Limitation of Crummey Power.
 The Joint Committee Report on dealing with the "tax gap" from several years ago suggested the possibility of tightening the rules on Crummey trusts. - (vi) Elimination of Discounts for Family Entities.
-There have been various proposals to restrict discounts for interests in family entities (discussed in Item 2 below in more detail). - 10% Remainder Requirement for GRATs. (vii) There have been rumors that the Joint Committee on Taxation or some on the Finance Committee have floated the Senate idea of tightening the rules for GRATs, including the possibility imposing a 10% remainder requirement or of possibly imposing regulations with a remainder interest imitation (despite the absence of a remainder requirement in the (Similar rumors have been floating around for at statute). least several years.)
-That would require making а significant gift when GRATs are created, which would significantly reduce their desirability.
+There have been various proposals to restrict discounts for interests in family entities (discussed in Item 2 below in more detail). - (vii) 10% Remainder Requirement for GRATs.
+There have been rumors that the Joint Committee on Taxation or some on the Senate Finance Committee have floated the idea of tightening the rules for GRATs, including the possibility of imposing a 10% remainder requirement or possibly imposing regulations with a remainder interest imitation (despite the absence of a remainder requirement in the statute).
+(Similar rumors have been floating around for at least several years.)
+That would require making a significant gift when GRATs are created, which would significantly reduce their desirability.
 This is an area where the rumor mill is working overtime, and it is hard to determine how likely this is.
-Many at the Institute believe that this will not be enacted. - d.
-Possible Income Tax Increases. - (i) Wages and Bonuses Current Situation.
-There is a 35% maximum income tax rate on earned income.
-The FICA tax is
+Many at the Institute believe that this will not be enacted.